Whistleblowing Guidelines & Procedures

 CONSEQUENCES OF BREACHES

-A whistleblower who has not acted in good faith by reporting an alleged concern under the Guidelines or who does not respect the confidentiality provisions of the Guidelines:
+A whistleblower who has not acted in good faith by reporting an alleged misconduct / wrongdoing under the Guidelines or who does not respect the confidentiality provisions of the Guidelines:

 OTHER AVENUES FOR WHISTLEBLOWING

-Other avenues for whistleblowing to regulators or law enforcement agencies include Bank Negara Malaysia (BNM), Malaysian Anti-Corruption Commission (MACC) and the Royal Malaysia Police.
+Other avenues for whistleblowing to regulators or law enforcement agencies include, among others, Bank Negara Malaysia (BNM), Malaysian Anti-Corruption Commission (MACC) and the Royal Malaysia Police.

 Bangkok Bank HQ